-Suppose I have a worksheet and I need a system to show me a message “Hey!
+Suppose I have a worksheet and need a system to show me the message “Hey!
 You need to pay your EMI today.”
-Every time I open my sheet and the value in cell A1 is the current system date.
+Every time I open my sheet, the current system date is the value in cell A1.
 Let’s see step by step how we can do that.

-Step 1: Insert a new module and define a new sub-procedure named auto_open() to create a macro. auto_open() allows your macro to run automatically every time you open the worksheet.
+Step 1: Insert a new module and define a new sub-procedure named auto_open() to create a macro. auto_open() allows your macro to run automatically whenever you open the worksheet.

 Sub auto_open() End Sub

-Step 2: Use If condition to assign the value of the current date in cell A1 of worksheet HomeLoan_EMI.
+Step 2: Use the If condition to assign the current date value in cell A1 of worksheet HomeLoan_EMI.

 Sub auto_open() If Sheets("HomeLoan_EMI").Range("A1").Value = Date End Sub

-Step 3: Now, use Then on the same line after IF so that we can add a statement which will execute as long as if-condition is true.
+Step 3: Now, use Then on the same line after IF so that we can add a statement that will execute as long as the if condition is true.

 Sub auto_open() If Sheets("HomeLoan_EMI").Range("A1").Value = Date Then End Sub